usnistgov/AusteniteCalculator/README.md

 ## How to run the application

 We plan to eventually deploy the Austenite Calculator as a web application.
 For now, one may run the application using [Docker](https://www.docker.com/) (installation instructions can be found [here](https://docs.docker.com/get-docker/)).
-Once Docker is installed, download the AusteniteCalculator repository (click 'Code' and then 'Download ZIP').
+Once Docker is installed, download the AusteniteCalculator repository (click 'Code' and then 'Download ZIP' at [the main repository page](https://github.com/usnistgov/AusteniteCalculator)).
 After decompressing the file, navigate your terminal to the main directory of the project (the same level as Dockerfile).
 Then, run the following command to build the image:
 ```
-docker build -t austenite_calculator.
+docker build -t austenite_calculator .
 ```
 This installs all necessary software (GSAS-II, python libraries, etc.) into a Unix environment.